LUZAmaxxp/SafeDetect/README.md

 # SafeDetect - Blind Spot Detection and Alert System

-A comprehensive computer vision and mobile application system that detects vehicles, motorcycles, and pedestrians in truck/bus blind spots and provides real-time 3D visualization alerts to drivers.
+A comprehensive computer vision and web application system that detects vehicles, motorcycles, and pedestrians in truck/bus blind spots and provides real-time 3D visualization alerts to drivers.

 ## 🚀 Overview

 SafeDetect combines cutting-edge computer vision with immersive 3D visualization to help commercial vehicle drivers identify potential hazards in their blind spots.
-The system uses YOLOv8 for real-time object detection and streams results to a mobile app with interactive 3D truck visualization.
+The system uses YOLOv8 for real-time object detection and streams results to a web app with interactive 3D truck visualization.

 ## ✨ Features